Komrod/pixi-es6/README.md

 - Notifications on warnings and errors
 - BrowserSync
 - Express server that opens automatically on http://localhost:3000/ on launch
+- The Pixi.js library v4.5.6
-- An example to test the PIXI.js library ans ES6 features
+- An example to test the Pixi.js library ans ES6 features

-In current state, using the Pixi.js 4.5.6 library, but easy to change and add another version in the "/build/pixi.*/" directory.
+In current state, using the Pixi.js v4.5.6, but the version is easy to change, add another version or add a distant script to the latest Pixi.js version in the "/build/index.html" file.

 The server is using the "/build/" directory as root directory.